altocodenl/tagaway/readme.md

 - Pivs
    - Increase thumbnail size
+   - Sort tags by nPivs, and add arrow to switch order
    - Establish URL <-> query relationship, so that an URL takes you to a query and viceversa.
-   - Sort tags by nPivs, and add arrow to switch order
+      - Parse query url function, pit in hash responder.
+Sets query and Desired date.
+Query responder executes query, then scrolls to chunk.
+Scrollto chunk responder.
+Onscroll, move Desired date on query.
+Also set current query on url on the change responder.
    - Implement video streaming.
 Check that it works in Safari (https://blog.logrocket.com/streaming-video-in-safari/)
    - [markup] Move edit bar to bottom and write new blue bar on top.
 Make sure that chunk headers are shown properly.
    - [markup] Search box height is incorrect.
 Must match to original design markup.
 When 'Done tagging' button appear in 'Untagged', bottom border of tag navigation moves.
 It shouldn't do that.